 Reading time - 1 minute, 12 seconds

-At Lincoln Military Housing (LMH), we strive to continually improve the quality of life for service members and their families.
+At Liberty Military Housing (LMH), we strive to continually improve the quality of life for service members and their families.
 Our goal is to bring awareness to military families and we strive to provide a safe home by making information available to you and your family.

 The goal of window safety awareness is for families to learn to safeguard against accidental window falls.